dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

-We will set up the demo version of [Prince of Persia](https://www.mobygames.com/game/196/prince-of-persia/), the classic cinematic platformer from 1990 as our first example.
-It was a landmark game, and it can still provide countless hours of entertainment if you like platformers that require you to exercise that pesky grey matter a bit too.
+We will set up the demo version of [Prince of Persia](https://www.mobygames.com/game/196/prince-of-persia/), the classic cinematic platformer from 1990, as our first example.
+It was a landmark game, and it can still provide countless hours of entertainment if you like platformers that require you to exercise that pesky grey matter a bit, too.

-First of all, we'll create a new folder for storing all our DOS games.
+First of all, we'll create a new folder to store all our DOS games.
 We'll use `DOS Games` throughout this guide, but you can pick any name you like.
 It's best to create this folder in your regular documents folder so DOSBox Staging has full read and write access to it (don't put it in a system folder,